majidliaaqat/wiiwii-client/README.md

 ## 📜 Project Description

-This MERN web app offers a seamless platform for users to manage profiles, create posts, and engage in discussions, all backed by secure authentication and a robust database.
+This MERN web app offers a seamless platform for users to manage profiles, create posts, and engage in discussions, all backed by secure authentication and a robust database .

 ## ⚙️ Technologies & Tools